094459/blog/content/post/keycloak-on-aws-part-one.md

 **Keycloak version v16 or older**

-As you can see from the list above, I had a few options to get my Keycloa v16.1 server up and running.
+As you can see from the list above, I had a few options to get my Keycloak v16.1 server up and running.
 After going through the documentation of each, and looking at how much work/effort was required for each, and finally trying a few out, I ended up settling for the CloudFormation solution.
 You will find the template I used in the [GitHub repo](https://aws-oss.beachgeek.co.uk/2vs) in the cf folder.
 The file is called "keycloak-aurora-serverless-from-new-vpc.template" which is the template I used, and is slightly modified from the origin repo of the resources I shared above.
 You can see what it will deploy by [checking out the documentation here](https://aws-oss.beachgeek.co.uk/2v0)

 ![overview of keycloak architecture using cloudformation](https://aws-samples.github.io/keycloak-on-aws/en/images/architecture/01-keycloak-on-aws-architecture.png)